 WYSA will assist coaches who are taking or have completed licensing courses.
 You can contact the Administrator for more information about licensing courses.

-Keep in mind that WYSA engages the services of professional coaches to provide support services for players and coaches of all WYSA teams, both Intown and Travel teams.
+Keep in mind that WYSA engages the services of professional coaches from the NE Revolution Academy to provide support services for players and coaches of all WYSA teams, both Intown and Travel teams.